 Welcome to Our Church!
 We invite you to look around and get a feel for our church.
 At Oakton Church of the Brethren we strive to welcome everyone as God has welcomed us.
 Find Out More About Us

 Children’s offerings this year will be going to support Habitat for Humanity.
 The Mid-Atlantic District Church of the Brethren is sponsoring a Habitat House to be built this year in Hagerstown, MD.
 District wide efforts are under way to raise funds to finance and build the home in partnership with the family who will live there.
-For more information, visit: www.madcob.com or www.habitat-wc.org.
+For more information, visit the District website or Habitat for Washington County.
 Oakton contacts for this program are Debbie Seidel, Karl Wilkerson, or Bridget Beach.

 The Oakton Church of the Brethren has been a part of this community for over 110 years.
 You can read all about it by visiting Our History.
 Special thanks to the original author, Mary Ludwick.